Childish Gambino releases surprise track

 Fans have been pretty positive about the surprise new music.

-Lots of people commented on his alter-ego - in his Saturday Night Live monologue, Donald Glover said: "We've got a great show for you tonight, Childish Gambino is here".
+Lots of people commented on his alter-ego - in his Saturday Night Live monologue, Donald Glover said: "We've got a great show for you tonight, Childish Gambino is here."

 Others commented on how far he's come in the last few years.